elastx/elx-docs/content/en/docs/private-kubernetes/guides/autoscaling.md

 hux-lab1-worker-9ltbp          Ready    <none>          2d18h   v1.27.3
 hux-lab1-worker-htfbp          Ready    <none>          15h     v1.27.3
 hux-lab1-worker-k56hn          Ready    <none>          16h     v1.27.3
+hux-lab1-nodegroup2-33hbp      Ready    <none>          15h     v1.27.3
+hux-lab1-nodegroup2-54j5k      Ready    <none>          16h     v1.27.3
 ```

 ## How to activate autoscaling?

 Autoscaling currently needs to be configured by Elastx support.

-In order to activate auto scaling we need to know what cluster and nodegroup to activate auto scaling on along with the minimum and maximum number of nodes the group can scale to.
+In order to activate auto scaling we need to know `clustername` and `nodegroup` with two values for `minimum/maximum` number of desired nodes.

 Nodes are split into availability zones meaning if you want 3 nodes you get one in each availability zone.